Parental Estrangement: What to do when your Kids don’t want to talk to you

 9) Find an intermediary

-Sometimes finding an intermediary such as trusted adult friend, a trusted adult relative with him your child has a positive relationship can help you reach out to and reconnect with your child.
-This person needs to be able to offer to be a go between between you and your child and they must be able to deal with the conversations without inflaming the dispute.
-If there is no one who you can ask to help you then seek professional assistance from a family therapist who specializes in estrangement and parent alienation.
+Sometimes finding an intermediary such as a trusted adult friend, or a trusted adult relative with him your child has a positive relationship can help you reach out to and reconnect with your child.
+This person needs to be able to offer to be a go between you and your child and they must be able to deal with the conversations without inflaming the dispute.
+If there is no one who you can ask to help you then seek professional assistance from a family therapist who specializes in estrangement and parental alienation.

 Don’t give up too early and don’t overwhelm your child either.
 You need to understand that not only does your child may need time to cool off or time to mature, you too need time to cool down and time to overcome your anxiety.
 Too often parents cannot cope with estrangement from their children and need to reconnect as soon as possible.

 It is normal for teens and young adults to pull away from their parents in order to figure themselves out.
 Some distance is normal.
 Always avoiding you or telling you they never want to see you again is not normal.
 Give yourself and your child time to cool down.

 Don’t be too quick to reject your child permanently.
 Often when we’re hurt we turn to anger, resentment or vengefulness.
 But these are not how we are truly feeling.
 Underneath those emotions are our true emotions of unacknowledged sadness, loss and grief.

 Contact us online to book counselling services in Ottawa at a Family Therapy location near you.